GaProgMan/dotnetCoreProjects/consoleAppWithUnitTests/readme.md

 # consoleAppWithUnitTests layout and basic description

-This project is based on the .NET Core Unit tests tutorial, which you can read about [here https://docs.microsoft.com/en-us/dotnet/articles/core/testing/unit-testing-with-dotnet-test], and is split into two sections:
+This project is based on the .NET Core Unit tests tutorial, which you can read about [here](https://docs.microsoft.com/en-us/dotnet/articles/core/testing/unit-testing-with-dotnet-test), and is split into two sections:

 1. `App` + `Library` (within /src)
 2. `Test-Library` (within /test/test-library)